gbv/beaconspec/beacon.md

 **source dataset** and the set that all target URIs originate from is called the **target dataset**.

-### source
+### sourceset

-The source dataset can be identified by the source meta field, which MUST be an URI if given.
-If two link dumps share the same source, it is possible to create a joint link dump with links from both.
-This field can be mapped to RDF as following:
+The source dataset can be identified by the sourceset meta field, which MUST be an URI if given.
+This field replaces the blank node `:sourceset`.

-    :dump void:subjectsTarget ?source .
+### targetset

+The target dataset can be identified by the targetset meta field, which MUST be an URI if given.
+This field replaces the balnk node `:targetset`.

 ### name